AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/segmentation/custom-segmentation.md

 >[!NOTE]
 >
 >Formula fields cannot be used within your rules and will not appear in the picklist.
-Because formulas calculate in the background and do not modify a record, Bizible cannot detect whether a record fits a rule or not.
+Because formulas calculate in the background and do not modify a record, Marketo Measure cannot detect whether a record fits a rule or not.

 * The Value option is not a drop down and its value must be entered manually.
 Be sure to check the values in your Salesforce org
 * Repeat this process for the Opportunities segment rules